jithin2277/ClinicToCloud/README.md

 ## Usage

-Acess the API on http://localhost:5000/api/v1/patients
+Access the API on http://localhost:5000/api/v1/patients